 - Problems regarding the choice of anesthetic

-But all of this doesn’t mean that if you require a heart surgery, you should choose to suffer in silence.
+But all of this doesn’t mean that if you require heart surgery, you choose to suffer in silence.
 One can take necessary precautions to ensure that the surgery is carried out with minimum risk.
-Reading up on recent researches and studies can also give a patient more insight into the steps one can take to ensure most suitable treatment options.
+Reading up on recent researches and studies can also give a patient more insight into the steps one can take to ensure the most suitable treatment options.

-Read on Recovery After CABG.
+Read on Recovery After CABG

-Dr. V Hariharan, Consultant in the Department of Cardiology at Indraprastha Apollo Hospital in New Delhi.
+This write-up was contributed to Credihealth by Dr. V Hariharan, Consultant in the Department of Cardiology at Indraprastha Apollo Hospital in New Delhi.